ivanlawrence/ivanlawrence.com/content/2025-10-11-guide-to-configuring-multiple-cloudflared-tunnels.md

 - database
 - application servers

-lets say the domain is `example.com`, I chose `srv1.example.com`, `srv2.example.com`, `srv3.example.com`, `srv4.example.com` to point back to the individual servers.
+Lets say the domain is `example.com`, I chose `srv1.example.com`, `srv2.example.com`, `srv3.example.com`, `srv4.example.com` to point back to the individual servers.
 So I used the [docs](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/) to create the tunnels.
 All healthy!

 The load balancer is named `lb-us.example.com` and here is where things started to diverge from the [documentation](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/get-started/create-remote-tunnel/).

-I opted for using nginx internal to direct things between application servers and databases so I could maybe choose something slightly different depending on the site and I just put it all in ansible/opentofu git repo to keep it from getting messy.
+I opted for using nginx internally to direct things between application servers and databases so I could maybe choose something slightly different depending on the site and I just put it all in ansible/opentofu git repo to keep it from getting messy.

-Let look at just two servers `srv1` and `srv2` when adding them to the load balancer.
+Lets look at just two servers `srv1` and `srv2` when adding them to the load balancer.
 When you create the tunnels in the UI it creates the DNS record for you, cool.
 When you create the Load Balancer it also creates a DNS record for you, awesome.
-So those things can't overlap or be the same... okay, why is that a big deal?
+Those names can't overlap (or be the same)... okay, why is that a big deal?

-Since cloudflared tunnels are basically a cloudflare based reverse proxy you configure Published Applications (similar to the `server` block in nginx) which as we said will create a unique DNS record.
+Since `cloudflared` tunnels are basically a cloudflare based reverse proxy you configure Published Applications (similar to the `server` block in nginx) which as we said will create a unique DNS record.
 So tunnel `srv1` has a published application/dns record of `srv1.example.com` and tunnel `srv2` has a published application/dns record of `srv2.example.com`.

-In the endpoint config on the load balancer you need to set those dns names as http `Host` header so when the request for `lb-us.example.com` comes in the lb forwards it to the tunnel's correct hostname.
+In the endpoint config on the load balancer you need to configure the http `Host` header to match the published application dns record for the tunnel (the lb's endpoint) or the request is dropped on the floor.
+Basically, when the request for `lb-us.example.com` gets passed along to the load balancer's endpoint the hostname needs to match the tunnel's published application dns name.
+That will get it to your internal reverse proxy just fine.

-In my nginx config I have a server block with server_name for the load balancer which will be all the load balanced service locations.
+In my nginx config I have a server block with `server_name` for the load balancer which will be all the load balanced service locations.
 But what if I want something only on `srv1`?

 So instead of just
 ```